Vietnam.vn - Nền tảng quảng bá Việt Nam

 Michelin Guide praised Quang Dung's creative and sophisticated approach for setting a new standard for fine dining experiences in Vietnam.

-Beyond traditional understanding
+Going beyond traditional understanding

-"Cooking with it is much more fun," Dung said of the oxtail, the part he once prepared to serve to Prince William when the royal family visited Vietnam.
+"Cooking with it is much more fun," Dung said of oxtail, the part he once prepared to serve to Prince William when the royal family visited Vietnam.

 The chef joked: "Vietnamese people eat from head to toe, without throwing anything away."